 Welcome!
-I am an Assistant Professor at the Department of Political Studies at Queen’s University and a Fellow at the Centre for the Study of Democracy and Diversity.
-I hold a Ph.D. in Politics and Social Policy from Princeton University.
+I am an Assistant Professor at the Department of Political Studies at Queen’s University, a Fellow at the Centre for the Study of Democracy and Diversity (CSDD), and Associate Director of the Rights and Representation Lab at the CSDD.
 My ongoing work focuses on gender and sexuality in electoral and party politics in Canada, taken in comparative perspective.
-My approach is methodologically pluralist.
-I have used a range of qualitative and quantitative methods.
+I have a particular focus on LGBTQ2S+ politics.
+My approach is methodologically pluralist, but my ongoing work primarily uses quantitative methods.
+My work has been published in a range of journals, including the Journal of Politics and Perspectives on Politics.
+I am also currently an Associate Editor at the European Journal of Politics and Gender.

-I am currently interested in recruiting honours thesis, MA, and PhD students, and I am happy to discuss postdoctoral fellowships at Queen’s.
+I am currently interested in recruiting MA and PhD students, and I am happy to discuss postdoctoral fellowships at Queen’s.

 If you are interested in learning more about my work, here are some links to get you started: